chasewiedemann/chasewiedemann.github.io/README.md

 Hello!

 I am currently a Ph.D.
-Student at Olin Business School at Washington University in St. Louis
+Student attending Olin Business School at Washington University in St. Louis

 I am in my first year, so my research interests are not fully developed.
-However, I broadly know that I am interested in IO, specifically around the Healthcare Industry.
+However, I broadly know that I am interested in discrete choice and IO.

 Come back often for updates to my CV and Research!